compneurobilbao/ageml/docs/input_file_specification.md

 # Input File Type Specification

-This document contains the characteristics of the input file types that are supported by the _ageml_ pipelines (`model_age, factor_analysis, clinical_groups, clinical_classify`).
+This document contains the characteristics of the input file types that are supported by the _ageml_ pipelines (`model_age, factor_correlation, clinical_groups, clinical_classify`).

 __IMPORTANT__: Not following these specifications may lead to errors and unexpected behavior, so please, make sure your input files comply with them.